tom-howard/ros/docs/waffles/exercises.md

     Make sure the laptop is now connected to "eduroam" before starting this exercise.

 You'll use SSH keys to download your team's ROS package onto the laptop now.
 You'll need to follow a similar procedure if you end up working on a different laptop during a different lab, or if you happen to delete your package from the laptop that you're working on now.
-There are some [more detailed instruction on how all this works here (TODO)](), which you should refer to in future lab sessions.
+There are some [more detailed instruction on how all this works here](./tips/laptops.md), which you should refer to in future lab sessions.

 ##### Step 1: Generating an SSH key (on the Laptop) {#ssh-keygen}